 COVID-19 vaccines have saved countless lives and allowed many of us to return to something resembling a normal life.
 But the pandemic is still here, and the coronavirus keeps making new variants.

-You should continue to use personal hygiene advice: Wash your hands for at least 20 seconds, refrain from shaking other people’s hands, avoid touching your face, cover coughs and sneezes, and stay home when you’re sick.
-Here are additional steps you can take.
+In addition to vaccination, you should continue to follow personal hygiene advice: Wear a mask, wash your hands for at least 20 seconds, refrain from shaking other people’s hands, avoid touching your face, cover coughs and sneezes, and stay home when you’re sick.

 According to the CDC, social distancing is:

 - Working or schooling from home

 - Avoiding social gatherings in groups of more than 10 people

 Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.

 Short-term, isolation can be the healthier choice, to prevent the spread of infection.
 But, “over time, human beings need to be interconnected,” said Sanford Health licensed psychologist Jon Ulven, Ph.D.

 He suggests that people plan to maintain contact with others via phone calls, social media, video chats or any other digital platforms.